 - The "senior capstone" internship.
-This is where an RPT college senior has finished all of their related course work and must complete a full time internship during the spring semester.
+This is where an RPT college senior has finished all of their related course work and must complete a full- time internship during the spring semester.
 They are looking for a more intense learning experience that may help them secure a good job with your organization or in the industry after graduation.
 They will have volunteer or work experience.
-During the RPT internship students must work 40 hrs/week, so the student is ready to make a serious commitment to your organization for the internship period.
-These can almost be like a "management/technical training" program where you provide outstanding training opportunities on your company systems and get a low risk chance to see if this person may be a good addition to your organization staff.
+During the RPT internship, students must work 40 hours/week, so the student is ready to make a serious commitment to your organization for the internship period.
+These can almost be like a management/technical training program, where you provide outstanding training opportunities on your company systems and get a low risk chance to see if this person may be a good addition to your organization staff.
 Your company will get the best candidate for this type if you pay them something (stipend, wages, cover transportation and out of pocket expenses, train them to do some paid work, etc).

 How can your organization find and select RPT interns?
-RPT seniors look for and secure a capstone type internship in the fall semester (October through November) and complete the internship during the spring semester (January through May), or are looking in the spring for a summer internship .
-Sophomore or junior level students look for a "get to know the field" year around, but more frequently in spring.
+RPT seniors complete a full-time capstone internship in either the spring semester (January-May) or summer semester (June-August).
+They usually look for and secure the internship in either the fall semester (October through November).
+Sophomore or junior level students look for a "get to know the field" work and volunteer experience year around.
 The RPT Department maintains a list of potential internship sites that students use to find a senior capstone internship.
-So the best way to let students know you have an internship opportunity is to:
+The best way to let students know you have an internship opportunity is to:

 - Complete the New Intern Agency Packet